+Person-chest pain pattern, code N

 © Australian Institute of Health and Welfare 2024

-This product, excluding the AlHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
+This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.

 You may distribute, remix and build on this website's material but must attribute the AlHW as the copyright holder, in line with our attribution policy.
 The full terms and conditions of this licence are available at https://creativecommons.org/licenses/by/4.0/.

 Enquiries relating to copyright should be addressed to info@aihw.gov.au.

 Enquiries or comments on the METEOR metadata or download should be directed to the METEOR team at meteor@aihw.gov.au.

 Person-chest pain pattern, code N

 Identifying and definitional attributes

 Metadata item type: Data Element

 Short name: Chest pain pattern category

-METEOR identifier: 284823
+METEOR identifier: 356738

-Registration status: Health, Superseded 01/10/2008
+Registration status: Health, Standard 01/10/2008

 Definition: The person's chest pain pattern, as represented by a code.

 Data Element Concept: Person-chest pain pattern

 Value Domain: Chest pain code N

 Value domain attributes

 Representational attributes

 Representation class: Code

 Data type: Number

 Format: N

 Maximum character length: 1

-Value Meaning Permissible values: Atypical chest pain 2 Stable chest pain pattern 3 Unstable chest pain pattern: rest &/or prolonged 4 Unstable chest pain pattern: new & severe 5 Unstable chest pain pattern: accelerated & severe 8 No chest pain/discomfort 9 Supplementary values: Not stated/inadequately described
+Value Meaning

+Permissible values: 1 Atypical chest pain

+2 Stable chest pain pattern

+3 Unstable chest pain pattern: rest &/or prolonged

+4 Unstable chest pain pattern: new & severe

+5 Unstable chest pain pattern: accelerated & severe

+Supplementary values: 9 Not stated/inadequately described

 Collection and usage attributes

 Guide for use:

-Chest pain or discomfort of myocardial ischaemic origin is usually described as chest pain, discomfort or pressure, jaw pain, arm pain or other equivalent discomfort suggestive of cardiac ischaemia.
+Chest pain or discomfort of myocardial ischaemic origin is usually described as pain, discomfort or pressure in the chest or the upper body (neck and throat, jaw, shoulders, back, either or both arms, wrists and hands) or other equivalent discomfort suggestive of cardiac ischaemia.
 Ask the person when the symptoms first occurred or obtain this information from appropriate documentation.

-CODE 1 Atypical chest pain Use this code for pain, pressure, or discomfort in the chest, neck, or arms not clearly exertional or not otherwise consistent with pain or discomfort of myocardial ischaemic origin.
-CODE 2 Stable chest pain pattern Use this code for chest pain without a change in frequency or pattern for the 6 weeks before this presentation or procedure.
+CODE 1 Atypical chest pain

+Use this code for pain, pressure, or discomfort in the chest, or upper body not clearly exertional or not otherwise consistent with pain or discomfort of myocardial ischaemic origin.

+CODE 2 Stable chest pain pattern

+Use this code for chest pain without a change in frequency or pattern for the 6 weeks before this presentation or procedure.
 Chest pain is controlled by rest and/or sublingual/oral/transcutaneous medications.

-CODE 3 Unstable chest pain pattern: rest and/or prolonged Use this code for chest pain that occurred at rest and was prolonged, usually lasting more than 10 minutes CODE 4 Unstable chest pain pattern: new and severe.
-Use this code for new-onset chest pain that could be described as at least Canadian Cardiovascular Society (CCS) classification III severity.
-CODE 5 Unstable chest pain pattern: accelerated and severe Use this code for recent acceleration of chest pain pattern that could be described by an increase in severity of at least 1 CCS class to at least CCS class III.
-Source and reference attributes Submitting organisation: Australian Institute of Health and Welfare Data element attributes Source and reference attributes Submitting organisation: Acute coronary syndrome data working group Steward: The National Heart Foundation of Australia and The Cardiac Society of Australia and New Zealand Relational attributes Related metadata references:
+CODE 3 Unstable chest pain pattern: rest and/or prolonged

+Use this code for chest pain that occurred at rest and was prolonged, usually lasting for at least 10 minutes

+CODE 4 Unstable chest pain pattern: new and severe

+Use this code for new-onset chest pain that could be described as at least Canadian Cardiovascular Society (CCS) classification 3 severity.

+CODE 5 Unstable chest pain pattern: accelerated and severe

+Use this code for recent acceleration of chest pain pattern that could be described by an increase in severity of at least 1 CCS class to at least CCS class 3.

+Data element attributes

+Source and reference attributes

+Submitting organisation: Acute coronary syndrome data working group

+Relational attributes

+Related metadata references:

-Has been superseded by Person-chest pain pattern, code N
+Supersedes Person-chest pain pattern, code N

-Health, Standard 01/10/2008
+Health, Superseded 01/10/2008

-Is re-engineered from Chest pain pattern category, version 1, DE, NHDD,

-NHIMG, Superseded 01/03/2005.pdf (18.1 KB)

-No registration status

 Specifications:

-Health, Superseded 01/10/2008 DSS specific information: